Crunch, Fluff, and Game Cassarole

 The obvious answer here is that the LSC and Shadowy Cult should be presented together, to complement each other.
 The feat’s crunch explains how the LSC maintain their secret, and the LSC’s fluff tells the GM exactly how the feat is supposed to be used.

 Similarly, many basic rules don’t need any specific fluff to support them, even though they help define what narrative will develop out of gameplay.
 The rules for making attack roles are universal in Pathfinder, and aside from some examples don’t have connected fluff.
 This is good, because if the fluff is too tightly linked to such a generic rule, it may cause confusion.
-If ever example of attacks refer to the Swordsmen of Albenisle, readers may wonder if no one else is suppose to make attack rolls.
+If ever example of sword attacks all refer to the Swordsmen of Albenisle, readers may wonder if no one else is suppose to make attack rolls.

 Similarly, many players and GMs are looking for different kinds of things from sourcebooks.
 Some would love nothing more than fluff-heavy examples of guilds, cities, NPC motivations, taverns, wilderness areas, kingdoms, histories, and all the other story elements that make up a campaign world.
 They may have no interest at all in new rules to go with those fluff elements (and when the intent is to create such fluff-heavy books, it’s important to know when you should include the rare exception like the LSC’s Shadowy Cultist feat, when you should rewrite the LSC so it doesn’t need new crunch, and when to exclude it entirely).